Prohelion/prohelion.github.io/_documentation/Profinity/Logging_Replaying_CAN_Bus_Messages.md

 ## Logging CAN Bus

+There are two distinct types of loggers available in Profinity, loggers to log to file and loggers that log to timeseries databases.

+All loggers are configured in the same manner, by adding a logging device to the Profile.

-The CAN Bus logger has three main modes of operation, you can either
+File based loggers in Profinity have three potential modes of operation, you can either

 | Log Mode              | Details                                                                             |
 | --------------------- | ----------------------------------------------------------------------------------- |